 When "Auto Adjust" is set to "On", the projector automatically determines the best resolution for the current RGB input signal to project an image using NEC's Advanced AccuBlend Intelligent Pixel Blending Technology.

 The image can be automatically adjusted for position and stability; "Horizontal Position", "Vertical Position", "Clock" and "Phase".

+On Automatically adjusts image "Horizontal Position",

-Off ......
-User can adjust the image display functions ("Horizontal Position", "Vertical Position", "Clock" and "Phase") manually.
+"Vertical Position", "Clock" and "Phase".